AmusementClub/vs-mlrt/README.md

 To install, download the latest release and extract them into your VS `plugins` directory.

 Please visit the [vstrt](vstrt) directory for details.

+## vsmigx: MIGraphX-based GPU Runtime

+[MIGraphX](https://github.com/ROCm/AMDMIGraphX) is a highly optimized AI inference runtime for AMD GPUs.
+It also uses benchmarking to find the optimal kernel, similar to vstrt.

+To install, download the latest release and extract them into your VS `plugins` directory.

+Please visit the [vsmigx](vsmigx) directory for details.

 ## vsncnn: NCNN-based GPU (Vulkan) Runtime